Skatteetaten/aurora/docs/documentation/aurora-config.md

 - https://fontawesome.com/v4/icons/

 The `connectsTo` property indicate which applications the deployment connects to in one direction (sends requests to).
-The visualization can only show connections to deployments in the same namespace.
+The topology view can only visualize connections in the same namespace.

+The topology configuration will add the following labels and annotations to the deployment
+- `topology/partOf` adds the label `app.kubernetes.io/part-of=<config-value>` on all resources belonging to the deployment.
+- `topology/runtime` adds the label `app.kubernetes.io/runtime=<config-value>` on all resources belonging to the deployment.
+- `topology/connectsTo` adds the annotation `app.openshift.io/connects-to=['config-value']` on the DeploymentConfig.

 ## Example configuration